dltxio/idem-mobile/README.md

 ### 1: New IDEM registration

-A user downlooads _Idem_ on their mobile device and creates a new local profile on the app.
-Their email address is their unique identifier.
+A user download _Idem_ on my mobile device and create a new local profile on the app.
+My email address is my unique identifier.

 ### 2: New private key